ShaileshRawat1403/sans_serif_sentiments/ai-handbook/ai-models-guide/dev-life-systems.md

 ***

-### 📄 AI as Thought Partner: Don’t Just Prompt — Reflect
+###  AI as Thought Partner: Dont Just Prompt - Reflect

 > _“A good developer doesn’t just use AI.
 They train it to think with them.”_